How Do Presbyterians Worship? Get the Facts

 ForbidsWhatever Scripture clearly forbids or doesn’t clearly stateWhatever violates the principles of corporate worship according to Scripture

-AdherentsCalvinist, Reformed, Anabaptist, Restoration Movement churchesLutheran, Methodist, Baptist, Assemblies of God, and most evangelical churches
+AdherentsCalvinist, Reformed, Anabaptist, and Restoration Movement churchesLutheran, Methodist, Baptist, Assemblies of God, and most evangelical churches

-In summary, in the Calvinist tradition, corporate worship is comprised of elements that Scripture commands; in other Protestant traditions, corporate worship can be comprised of anything that Scripture doesn’t clearly forbid.
-(Also see Presbyterian vs Roman Catholic: What’s the Difference?)
+In summary, in the Calvinist tradition, corporate worship comprises elements that Scripture commands; in other Protestant traditions, corporate worship can consist of anything that Scripture doesn’t directly forbid.
+(Also see Presbyterian vs. Roman Catholic: What’s the Difference?)

-Several historic Calvinist confessions affirm The Regulative Principle of Worship, however, the Westminster Confession of Faith is the most important of them all.
-It states,
+Several historic Calvinist confessions affirm The Regulative Principle of Worship.
+However, the Westminster Confession of Faith is the most important.

 Presbyterian church yard